The Politics of Global Public Health

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

 The World Health Organization describes health as a fundamental human right.
-Explore and discover and learn how to respond to urgent global public health challenges.
-Global public health is not only driven only by the scientific evidence, but also community, national, and international interests.
-Even seemingly simple public health solutions, such as providing food for famine, vaccines for diseases, clean water, and implementing evidence-based prevention strategies are fraught with challenges.
+Global public health is not only driven by scientific evidence, but also by community, national, and international interests.
+Even seemingly simple public health solutions, such as providing food for famine, vaccines for diseases, clean water, and implementing evidence-based prevention strategies, are fraught with challenges.
+In this course, students will explore, discover, and learn how to respond to urgent global public health challenges.

-In this course, we will explore the politics of global public health through a series of historical case studies spanning the globe.
-Through “problems of practice” case studies, we will develop our understanding of some of the most important public health crises of our time including smallpox, avian flu, HIV and more.
+We will explore the politics of global public health through a series of historical case studies spanning the globe.
+Through “problems of practice” case studies, we will develop our understanding of some of the most important public health crises of our time including smallpox, avian flu, HIV, and more.
 Explore the strategies that drive an effective global public health response.
 Develop knowledge of how the interplay of good science, policy, and politics at the local, national, and international level shapes global public health responses.
 We will analyze approaches towards effective global public health responses.
 This course is ideal for aspiring doctors, nurses, public health scientists, and international policy makers.